-Bundles offer clean clothes on a pay-per-wash basis.
+The Solution: Bundles designs technology to offer products on a pay-per-use basis.
 Applying Internet of Things technology enables product monitoring, while maintenance and refurbishment of higher quality machines preserves the product integrity for multiple cycles.

 The idea of an ‘Internet of Things’ (IoT) has captured public attention and permeates the mainstream tech and business media.
 We hear about how billions of devices will be connected to the Internet in coming years and the changes this will bring, but how might this impact the design of products and – perhaps more importantly – business models?
-Dutch start-up Bundles is demonstrating the benefits of a holistic view by applying IoT technology to the laundry industry.
+Dutch start-up, Bundles, is demonstrating the benefits of a holistic view by applying IoT technology to the laundry, and more recently, the coffee industry.

 Marcel Peters was working at a utilities company and was part of the emergence of the Internet of Things, working on a smart meter to monitor domestic energy use.
 Within this industry, he began to notice that this new connectivity was primarily being applied to remote control or monitoring, or for ‘smart’ devices – an oven that can download recipes or fridge that tells its owner that they need to buy milk.
 This potentially groundbreaking technology was used to give additional features to products that were still sold in the traditional way, and hadn’t been applied to a pay-per-use model in a way that supported maintenance and lifetime management of materials.

 In some respects, the process is comparable to the purchase of a mobile phone contract.
 Customers go to the Bundles website and select their machine requirements and expected use frequency, enabling Bundles to suggest a monthly fee.
-After payment of a deposit and the first monthly fee, the appliance is installed with the previous machine removed if necessary.
+After payment of a deposit and the first monthly fee, the appliance is installed, and the previous machine removed if necessary.
 Once the device is connected to the Internet, the user is ready to go.
-After the first month the user receives an overview of how often they used the machine, and can have their tariff adjusted retrospectively.
+After the first month the user receives an overview of how often they used the machine, and can have their tariff adjusted accordingly.

-This business model offers multiple benefits, both to the user and more widely.
-Marcel notes how consumers do have an important role in bringing about progress, but only when enabled by a suitable business model.
-For while a large proportion of the public is aware of the need to make better buying choices in terms of energy use, materials or ethics, often their ability to influence these factors is actually very low, and they are unable to visualise or quantify the impact of the ‘right’ choice.
-So Bundles aims to go beyond generic advice, to using Internet of Things data to enable customised performance tweaks and continuous improvement; optimising machine load, cycle duration, temperature and detergent use, all variables that can waste money for the user and damage appliances.
+Bundles aims to go beyond generic advice, to using Internet of Things data to enable customised performance tweaks and continuous improvement; optimising machine load, cycle duration, temperature and detergent use, and all variables that can waste money for the user and damage appliances.
 In this way, not only do customers get household jobs done in an easy and affordable manner, but there are wider economic benefits.
-In addition to energy savings, the ability to monitor, maintain, repair and refurbish the higher quality machine preserves product integrity for multiple cycles, breaking from the current resource-intensive linear model.
+In addition to energy savings, the ability to monitor, maintain, repair, and refurbish the higher quality machine preserves product integrity for multiple cycles, breaking from the current resource-intensive linear model.